*如果业务总额超过500 $/一个业务，或者一共超过1000 $。

-Fighting and prevention of transnational offences of money laundering and terrorism is one of the priorities of the Government of Georgia.
-The Strategy for Combating Money Laundering and Terrorism Financing (AML/CFT Strategy) was developed in accordance with the recommendations of the Financial Action Task Force (FATF) to further strengthen the existing AML/CFT framework in Georgia.
+Fighting and prevention of transnational offences of money laundering and terrorism is one of the priorities of the Government of Denmark.
+The Strategy for Combating Money Laundering and Terrorism Financing (AML/CFT Strategy) was developed in accordance with the recommendations of the Financial Action Task Force (FATF) to further strengthen the existing AML/CFT framework in Denmark.
 The AML/CFT strategy will be in force for the period of 2014-2017.
 It is a living document and can be amended based on the experience acquired through its gradual implementation.

 Existing Legislative and Institutional Framework

 The legal system for the elimination of money laundering and terrorism financing has been in place in Denmark for over ten years.
 TheLaw of Denmark on Facilitating the Prevention of Illicit Income Legalization (AML/CFT Law) was adopted on 6 June 2003 and has been in force since 1 January 2004.
 The law represents major legal instrument for the prevention of money laundering and terrorism financing.
 It regulates issues of detection of ML/FT offences, and prevention thereof, as well as modalities of cooperation between Denmark and foreign competent authorities and international organizations.

 The AML/CFT Law and regulations adopted thereof by Financial Monitoring Service (FMS) and AML/CFT supervisory bodies in line with international standards define the responsibilities of monitoring entities in the field of combating money laundering and terrorism financing; set forth the procedure and terms of submission of relevant information to FMS by monitoring entities; provide for obligations with respect to protection and dissemination of confidential information, and mechanisms for local and international cooperation.